firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/conditional-and-miscellaneous-functions.md

 ##### Example
 {: .no_toc}

-The following truth table demonstrates values returned by based on the values of two column expressions: `col1` and `col2`.
+The following truth table demonstrates values that `IFNULL` returns based on the values of two column expressions: `col1` and `col2`.

 ```
 +-----------+-----------+-------------------+-------------------+